Heritage in a digital (podcast) format

 De Minuut - compact heritage

 One of our studio's specialities is animations.
-For this campaign, we made six different short docu-animations called 'De Minuut'.
-As with the podcast, we took care of the entire production: from idea over to storyboard, script, animation and even recording our own voice-over!
+For this campaign, we produced six different short docu-animations called 'De Minuut' (The Minute).
+As with the podcast, we took care of the entire production: from idea to storyboard, from script to animation.
+We even recorded our own voice-over.

 As inspiration, we used heritage objects such as newspapers, glass plates and masterpieces, as well as various paintings and other elements.
 The animations themselves have the look of authentic etchings: line styles in black and white with shaded patterns.
 In terms of colour palette, each animation is also built with the tertiary variant of the corporate identity of Tot In Detail: very soft yet contrasting enough with the black-and-white line styles.

 The result?
-Six visually appealing and content-rich animations that teach you in a unique way and at lightning speed a lot about:
+Six visually appealing and content-rich animations that teach you comprehensively, in a unique way and at lightning speed about:

 Modern interpretations of heritage